 The exact causes of myopia are unknown but there are certainly hereditary and environmental components.
 If one or both parents is nearsighted, there is an increased chance their children will be as well.
 Individuals who spend a considerable amount of time reading, using the computer, or other intense near work may be more likely to develop myopia.
 Patients who are very myopic (strong prescription) are at an increased risk of retinal tears and detachments due to lengthening of the eyeball.
 Myopia can also be a sign of inadequate blood glucose control and one of the first signals of diabetes.
 Some forms of cataracts will cause a patient to develop myopia and/or become more myopic requiring a stronger prescription.

 An abnormal growth of tissue on the conjunctiva, the clear membrane covering the white of the eye.
 Most commonly due to prolonged irritation: wind, dust and UV.
 It is best to treat pingueculae with aggressive prevention by limiting exposure to irritants.
 Our optical staff can help you select the best sunglasses to keep irritants at bay.
 Pingueculae act as speed bumps each time you blink.
-Adequate lubrication is a must and Dr. Sullivan and Dr. Bundy often recommend intracanalicular plugs to ensure adequate lubrication is present.
+Adequate lubrication is a must and Dr. Sullivan and his team often recommend intracanalicular plugs to ensure adequate lubrication is present.
 Pinguecula may become red, itchy and irritated necessitating medical therapy.
 Pinguecula are almost never operated on.
 More information about intracanalicular plugs.

 Vision condition in which the crystalline lens loses its flexibility thus weakening the accommodative (focusing) system and making it difficult to focus on close objects.
 This usually takes place over the course of years although many patients describe it as happening “overnight.”
 Presbyopia usually becomes noticeable in the late 30s to early 40s.
 It is a normal part of the aging process, is not a disease, and cannot be prevented.
 Signs of presbyopia include blurred vision at normal reading distance, eye fatigue and headaches with near work and a tendency to hold reading material further away.
 Many patients tell us their arms are too short.
 The good news is we have many options to help compensate for presbyopia.
 These include: Progressive Addition Lenses (PALs), reading glasses, bifocals, trifocals, and even contact lenses.

 A triangular fold of growing tissue which extends from the conjunctiva over the cornea.
 Most commonly due to prolonged irritation: wind, dust and UV.
 It is best to treat pterygium with aggressive prevention by limiting exposure to irritants.
 Our optical staff can help you select the best sunglasses to keep irritants at bay.
 Pterygia act as speed bumps each time you blink.
-Adequate lubrication is a must and Dr. Sullivan and Dr. Bundy often recommend intracanalicular plugs to ensure adequate lubrication is present.
+Adequate lubrication is a must and often recommend intracanalicular plugs to ensure adequate lubrication is present.
 Pterygia may become red, itchy and irritated necessitating medical therapy.
 Rarely a pterygium becomes large enough to cover the pupil and obscure vision warranting surgical intervention.
 More information about intracanalicular plugs.